 College Ride, Church Road and Vicarage Road

-Church Road runs from the A30 London Road up a hill onto a ridge.
-The road continues as College Ride (location) running parallel to the A30 towards Camberley on top of the ridge.
-But it degenerates into a track and eventually peters out.
-Vicarage Road runs north (from where Church Road ends) becoming a track named Vicarage Lane, ending at the county boundary.
+From the end of Church Raod, College Ride (location) runs parallel to the A30 towards Camberley on top of the ridge.
+It degenerates into a track and eventually peters out.
 The road name College Ride resumes in what is now the Old Dean estate and continues to Kings Ride and the edge of the RMA.

 Whether or not College Ride used to go all the way through to what is now known as the Royal Military Academy has intrigued many, including myself.
-Lionel Parr emailed in to say that "Church Road / College Ride did indeed once go all the way through to what is now the Royal Military Academy". xi08
+Lionel Parr emailed in to say that "Church Road / College Ride did indeed once go all the way through to what is now the Royal Military Academy". [xi08]

 I did some research using maps of varying ages.
 You can make out the route on modern maps and on maps from 1880 .
-From the junction with Vicarage Lane, College Ride proceeds WSW for 700m as a metalled road, then 550m as a track (see on old-maps.co.uk) before turning SW and meeting the end of Maultway North after 300m.
+From the junction with Vicarage Lane, College Ride proceeds WSW for 700m as a metalled road, then 550m as a track (see here) before turning SW and meeting the end of Maultway North after 300m.
 Today this is the limit of the right-of-way footpath and the route is closed by post-war housing.
 In 1880 there were no houses and the track appears to keep going.
 Today a small detour via an alley gets you into Kingston Road which follows the route of the old track.
 The old track led to a star point where no less than 8 tracks met (at a point that is now within Collingwood schools' playing fields) from where College Ride, Camberley, proceeds in a WSW direction towards the RMA.
 Today College Ride (in part called Upper College Ride) makes a bit of a detour northwards which, by looking at current aerial photographs, is quite clearly around what is now the site of a school but which was a farm that must have belonged to a person with sufficient influence to force the revision of what, in 1880 was a straight road.
 Beyond Kings Ride the road is called Old Green Lane and its route can be traced to the Royal Military College.
 In the 1880's what is now Camberley town centre was fields and woods!

 Allen wrote "My uncle once told me about the "famous" holly hedge in College Ride, which he told me was 80 feet high, and was regularly trimmed.
 Unfortunately it was not until some years later that I ever went there.
 Certainly there were some very big holly trees along the south side bordering the Park."
 May09 There was indeed a large and nationally-famous holly hedge bordering College Ride and the grounds of Pennyhill House.
 There are photos in numerous archives of it, including ones of it being trimmed by men climbing huge ladders rested against its side.
 I think its height was more like 40 ft than 80 - but still very impressive.
 The hedge was grubbed out about 2000 to facilitate the building of an extension to the hotel and leisure complex that is the current use of the property.